Website Global Policy

 The Alert Logic Managed Web Application Firewall (WAF) Website Global Policy page includes the following sections.
 Click on the link to go to the corresponding section to learn more:

 To go to the documentation for the previous section of Alert Logic Managed Web Application Firewall (WAF), see Protocol Restrictions .
-To go to the documentation for next section in the WAF section, see Web Applications.
+To go to the documentation for next section in the WAF section, see Client Protection.

 To access the Website global policy section in the WAF management interface: